g3n/engine/audio/windows/README.md

 The original file `libvorbis-1.3.5/win32/VS2010/libogg.props` was changed to setup `libogg` version and location.

-If you want to build the `dlls` from source instead of using the supplied `dlls` you can use the following procedure:
+If you want to build the DLLs from source instead of using the supplied DLLs you can use the following procedure:

 1. Download and install *Microsoft Studio Community* from https://www.visualstudio.com/downloads/.